omahs/rosetta/README.md

 ## Airgap Client Guide

-The Celo Rosetta Airgap module is designed to facilitate signing transactions, parameterized by contemporaenous network metadata, in an offline context.
+The Celo Rosetta Airgap module is designed to facilitate signing transactions, parameterized by contemporaneous network metadata, in an offline context.

 Examples of this metadata include: